Studying Master’s in Germany

-They can work for 120 full days or 240 half days in a year.
+They can work for 120 full days or 240 half days a year.
 Generally, students work 20 hours per week.

-Generally, international students look for jobs in an English speaking atmosphere, but if you work in a workplace where people only speak German is going to be the best way to learn German and earn well.
+Generally, international students look for jobs in an English-speaking atmosphere in the beginning, but if you work in a workplace where people only speak German is going to be the best way to learn German and earn well.

 Primarily new students work in fast-food chain outlets, supermarkets, pubs and clubs.
 Students are working in international companies like amazon.com Etc.

-Is Germany expensive for Indian students?
+Is Masters in Germany expensive for Indian students?

 Indians are hard workers, and they know how to survive if there is a possibility.